status-im/wiki.status.im/docs/getting-started/mission-and-core-values.md

 - Status.im is passionate about Distributed and Decentralised technology in general, and about the advantages of ethereum’s *public Blockchain* in particular.

 - We believe that people should directly control the use of their own personal data, and the history of their social interactions.
-We imagine the benefits to **all** of a future where distributed and decentralized applications make proprietary intermediaries and centralised services (which exploit there users) obsolete.
+We imagine the benefits to **all** of a future where distributed and decentralized applications make proprietary intermediaries and centralised services (which exploit their users) obsolete.

 - Communication, decision making and control should be clear and transparent to everyone in the community.